Mohannad1260/Java_Herb_ch11_HW/README.md

 **Solution**

-I created the threads in PingCaller and PongCaller, by using the Thread class constructor and passing "this", while keeping the Thread as a field so each time either of the two classes is called another thread is created.
-I started the threads in the App.java by accessing the thread field in PingCaller and PongCaller.
-At the end I called join() on every thread to make sure that the main thread is the last one to terminate.
+In both PingCaller and PongCaller, I encapsulated a Thread field by passing the this keyword to its constructor.
+In my App class I simply call pingCaller.t.start() and pongCaller.t.start() to kick off each thread, then invoke pingCaller.t.join() and pongCaller.t.join() so that the main thread blocks until both have finished.

 ```java
 PingCaller pingCaller = new PingCaller("Ping", pp, n);